How Much Chlorine to Add to a Hot Tub for the First Time?

 When adding chemicals to hot tub for the first time, these convenient packs of chemicals and accessories help get you started and keep the hot tub in good condition for some months.

-The Hot Tub Things Chlorine Starter Kit comes complete with all the chemicals you will need as well as water test strips and full instructions.
+The Hot Tub Things Chlorine Starter Kit includes all the chemicals you will need, as well as water test strips and full instructions.

 Hot Tub Things Chlorine Starter Kit